ctrlVnt/FlashApp_INFO507_version/README.md

 # FlashApp

-FlashApp is an android application to improving memory or helping to learning something thanks to virtuals flashcards
+FlashApp is an android application to improve memory and helping to learn something thanks to the use of virtuals flashcards